sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Generates a logfile in XML format with the code coverage information for the tests run.
 See :ref:`code-coverage-analysis` for more details.

-    Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.

 ``--coverage-crap4j``

     Generates a code coverage report in Crap4j format.
 See :ref:`code-coverage-analysis` for more details.

-    Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.

 ``--coverage-html``

     Generates a code coverage report in HTML format.
 See :ref:`code-coverage-analysis` for more details.

-    Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.

 ``--coverage-php``

     Generates a serialized PHP_CodeCoverage object with the code coverage information.

-    Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.

 ``--coverage-text``

     Generates a logfile or command-line output in human readable format with the code coverage information for the tests run.
     See :ref:`logging` for more details.

-    Please note that this functionality is only available when the tokenizer and Xdebug extensions are installed.

 ``--log-junit``